-If a customer complains that an organisation has misused their data or hasn’t facilitated one or more of their rights as a data subject, the organisation will be subject to an investigation from their supervisory authority.
+If a customer complains that an organisation has misused their data or breached their data subject rights, the organisation will be subject to an investigation from their supervisory authority.

 A data protection policy will be the first piece of evidence the regulator looks for to see whether the organisation takes the GDPR seriously.

-From there, the supervisory authority may determine whether the organisation processes personal data lawfully, and if it didn’t, whether the violation was due to a mistake or widespread neglect of the Regulation’s requirements.
+From there, the supervisory authority may determine whether the organisation processes personal data lawfully.
+If it didn’t, whether the violation was due to a mistake or widespread neglect of the Regulation’s requirements.

 What your data protection policy should include

 You can include as much or as little information in your GDPR data protection policy as you like, but we recommend that you cover:

 1) The purpose of the policy: This can serve as your introduction, explaining that the policy relates to the GDPR and the importance of compliance.

 2) Definition of key terms: The GDPR is full of data protection terminology that you will need to explain.

 This section should include notoriously tricky terms like ‘data controller’ and ‘ data processor’, but you might also want to clarify things like ‘data subject’.

 3) Scope: The GDPR’s requirements apply to EU residents’ personal information and anyone in your organisation who processes that data.